Back to Blog

 Prescription Drug Needs

-Look into each plan’s formulary (drug list) to ensure your medications are covered affordably.
+Review each plan's formulary (drug list) to ensure your medications are covered affordably.
+The new AI-powered prescription cost estimator on Medicare.gov can help you compare out-of-pocket drug costs across plans.

 How Family Caregivers Can Help with Medicare Choices